 In March 2020, GASB issued statement No. 93, Replacement of Interbank Offered Rates.
-This statement is effective for financial statement reporting periods ending after December 31, 2021, and earlier application is encouraged.
+This statement is effective for financial statement reporting periods ending after December 31, 2021, and VSAC implemented this Statement on a timely basis.
 VSAC has outstanding certain variable-rate bonds whose periodic interest rate resets are based on 1 month LIBOR plus a margin.
 VSAC also has certain outstanding Federal student loans whose total return is based on 1 and 3 month LIBOR.
-On March 15, 2022 the President signed legislation which would smooth transition of issuers of LIBOR-based obligations to a replacement reference rate.
-This legislation, the Adjustable Interest Rate (LIBOR) Act of 2021, provides for the replacement of LIBOR with the Secured Overnight Financing Rate (SOFR) plus a spread adjustment.
-The 1 month and 3 month LIBOR rates used as reference rates by certain of VSAC's loans and bonds will expire after June 30, 2023.
-Effective July 1, 2023 LIBOR has no longer been published and VSAC in accordance with the LIBOR Act has transitioned to the use of the SOFR plus the legislated spread adjustment.
-VSAC believes this transition will result in no material impact to net position or results of operations.
+On March 15, 2022 the President signed legislation intended to smooth transition of issuers of LIBOR-based obligations to a replacement reference rate.
+This legislation, the Adjustable Interest Rate (LIBOR) Act of 2021, provides for the replacement of LIBOR with the Secured Overnight Financing Rate (SOFR) plus a constant spread adjustment.
+The 1 month and 3 month LIBOR rates used as reference rates by certain of VSAC's loans and bonds expired after June 30, 2023.
+Effective July 1, 2023 LIBOR has no longer been published and VSAC in accordance with the LIBOR Act has transition resulted in no material impact to net position or results of operations for the year ended June 30, 2024.